 When an alcoholic decides to come to a Narconon center for rehabilitation, he or she is examined by a physician who, after examination and interview, makes a determination as to whether the alcoholic needs to undergo medically supervised withdrawal.
-Medicine Plus, a service of the National Institutes Of Health, states,
+The U.S. National Library of Medicine, a service of the National Institutes Of Health, states,

 “People with moderate-to-severe symptoms of alcohol withdrawal may need inpatient treatment in a hospital or other facility that treats alcohol withdrawal.
 You will be watched closely for hallucinations and other signs of delirium tremens.”

-(Note: Delirium tremens is a severe form of alcohol withdrawal that involves sudden and severe mental or nervous system changes.
-Same reference).
+(Note: Delirium tremens is a severe form of alcohol withdrawal that involves sudden and severe mental or nervous system changes.)

 While medically assisted withdrawal is not administered at a Narconon center, we are aware that some of those entering our program run the risk of undergoing physically dangerous withdrawal.
-We firmly believe that, if medically assisted withdrawal is advised, it should be done with a minimum amount of medication.
-The alcoholic is coming to Narconon to get OFF drugs.
-It would make little sense to dose him up with large quantities of potentially addictive chemicals only to have to withdraw from THEM.
-With that philosophy in mind, Narconon centers have established close working relationships with physicians expert in chemical withdrawal and facilities which provide this essential service, physicians and facilities that rely on medications only where they are absolutely essential.
+We firmly believe that, if medical detox is advised, it should be done with a minimum amount of medication.
+The alcoholic is coming to Narconon to get off drugs.
+It would make little sense to dose him up with large quantities of potentially addictive chemicals only to have to withdraw from them.
+With that philosophy in mind, Narconon centers have established close working relationships with physicians expert in chemical withdrawal and facilities which provide this essential service, physicians, and facilities that rely on medications only where they are absolutely essential.

-Once the alcoholic has safely completed the few days of a medically supervised withdrawal, he or she is ready to take up residence in a Narconon center and to begin the process of full drug-free withdrawal.
-For the alcoholic who did not need a medically supervised withdrawal, this is the first step – the step in which he or she will come off alcohol and will be prepared to proceed with the actual “meat and potatoes” of the Narconon program.
-For the alcoholic who did require medical withdrawal, this is the phase in which he or she will come off the medications which were used to safely take him or her off alcohol.
+Once the alcoholic has safely completed a number of days of a medically supervised withdrawal, he or she is ready to take up residence in a Narconon center and to begin the process of full drug-free withdrawal.
+For the alcoholic who did not need a medically supervised withdrawal, this is the first step – the step in which he or she will come off alcohol and will be prepared to proceed with remaining Narconon rehabilitation program.
+For the alcoholic who did require medical withdrawal, this is the phase in which he or she will come off the remaining medications which were used to safely take him or her off alcohol.